 So, here you go.
 Please prepend the condition “you are good at testing when” to each point and read through:

-Software tester unknowingly becomes good time manager as the first thing he needs to understand is priority.
-Most of the time, you are given a module/functionality to test and timeline (which is always tight) and you need to give output.
-These regular challenges make you understand how to prioritize the things.
+Software tester unknowingly becomes a good time manager as the first thing he needs to understand is a priority.
+Most of the time, you are given a module/functionality to test and timeline (which is always right) and you need to give output.
+These regular challenges make you understand how to prioritize things.

-Asking questions is the most important part of software testing.
-If you fail at it, you are going to lose important bunch of information.
+Asking questions is the most important part of Software Testing.
+If you fail at it, you are going to lose an important bunch of information.